aisljng/teamA_brainstreet/README.md

-# teamA_brainstreet
-BrainStreet Group: Development of an Indigenous Language Translation
+# BrainStreet Group: Development of an Indigenous Language Translation

 Project Description:
 This project analyzes sample electronic language repositories for indigenous language pairs, particularly the Luganda